Explore-And-Match: Bridging Proposal-Based and Proposal-Free With Transformer for Sentence Grounding in Videos: Introduction

 \section{Introduction}

 The explosion of video data brought on by the growth of the internet poses challenges to effective video search.
 In order to accomplish successful video search, much effort has been put into language query-based video retrieval~\cite{miech2019howto100m,xu2019multilevel,gabeur2020multi,yang2020tree,chen2020fine}.
-While text-video retrieval aims to match a trimmed video clip to the language query, video grounding aims to find accurate timespans relevant to the language queries in an untrimmed video.
+While text-video retrieval aims to match a trimmed video clip to the language query, NLVG aims to find accurate time segments relevant to the language queries in an untrimmed video.
 It can be helpful especially when one wants to find a specific scene in a long video, such as a movie.
-The majority of existing methods for video grounding can be categorized into two families: 1) \pb methods~\cite{anne2017localizing,gao2017tall,chen2018temporally,liu2018cross,hendricks2018localizing,zhang2019man,zhang2019cross,yuan2019semantic,ge2019mac,xu2019multilevel,wang2020temporally,zhang2020learning,qu2020fine,liu2020jointly,wang2021structured,zhang2021multi}, which generate a bunch of proposals in advance and select the best match with target spans, and 2) \pf methods~\cite{yuan2019find,ghosh2019excl,lu2019debug,chen2020rethinking,chen2020learning,mun2020local,wang2020dual,wang2020temporally,zeng2020dense,chen2020hierarchical,rodriguez2020proposal,zhang2020span}, which estimate start and end timestamps aligned to the given description directly.
-The \pb approaches generally show strong performance at the expense of prohibitive cost of proposal generation.
-They contradict the end-to-end philosophy, and their performances are significantly influenced by hand-designed pre- or post-processing steps such as dense proposal generation~\cite{chen2020look, xiao2021boundary} or non-maximum suppression~\cite{yuan2020semantic, wang2020temporally, soldan2021vlg} to abandon near-duplicate predictions.
-On the other hand, the \pf approaches are much more efficient, but involve difficulties in optimization since the search space for final timespan prediction is too large.
+The majority of existing methods for NLVG can be categorized into two families: 1) \pb methods~\cite{anne2017localizing,gao2017tall,chen2018temporally,liu2018cross,hendricks2018localizing,zhang2019man,zhang2019cross,yuan2019semantic,ge2019mac,xu2019multilevel,wang2020temporally,zhang2020learning,qu2020fine,liu2020jointly,wang2021structured,zhang2021multi}, which generate a bunch of proposals in advance and select the best match with target segments, and 2) \pf methods~\cite{yuan2019find,ghosh2019excl,lu2019debug,chen2020rethinking,chen2020learning,mun2020local,wang2020dual,wang2020temporally,zeng2020dense,chen2020hierarchical,rodriguez2020proposal,zhang2020span,cao2021pursuit}, which estimate start and end timestamps aligned to the given description directly.
+The \pb approaches generally show strong performance at the trade-off of the prohibitive cost of proposal generation.
+They contradict the end-to-end philosophy, and their performances are significantly influenced by hand-designed pre-processing or post-processing steps such as dense proposal generation~\cite{chen2020look, xiao2021boundary} or non-maximum suppression~\cite{yuan2020semantic, wang2020temporally, soldan2021vlg} to abandon near-duplicate predictions.
+On the other hand, the \pf approaches are much more efficient, but involve difficulties in optimization since the search space for segment prediction is too large.